flyingmachine/brave-clojure-web/content/do-things.md

 # Do Things

+Hot damn!
+Your environment is all set up and you are ready to learn how to actually *do things* with Clojure!

 While you've undoubtedly heard of Clojure's awesome concurrency support and other stupendous features, Clojure's most salient characteristic is that it is a Lisp.
 In this chapter, you're going to